 Cost: The API is free and offers limited support if you have less than 30,000 subscribers.
 Otherwise, access to the OneSignal API will cost you $99 per month.

 With the Foursquare API, your customers will be able get personalized recommendations on the places to visit or things to do in the chosen area.

 Cost: Its price starts from $599.
 Though the price is biting, Foursquare API is definitely worth investing.

-Another useful tool is Google Matrix API.
+Another useful food delivery API is Google Matrix.
 It allows you to count travel distance and time your courier need to reach the destination.
 You can also integrate with the Google Maps API.

 Cost: the API’s price goes from $4 and, similar to Google Places API, you can get the same $200 free credit.

 If you’re planning to do your business in the United States, certainly use GrubHub developer API.
 It retrieves information on more than 115,000 restaurants in the United States.
 GrubHub team offers a semi-public API, and is open to work with new partners.